Murray still doing himself 'justice' at Grand Slams

 That came after the three-time major champion took nearly five hours to win his opening encounter against Italian 13th seed Matteo Berrettini on Tuesday.

-After seeing off Kokkinakis, Murray said he managed just three hours of sleep before returning to have "seven or eight" blisters on his feet drained.
+After seeing off Kokkinakis, Murray said he managed just three hours' sleep before returning to have "seven or eight" blisters on his feet drained.

 He then returned to court at 19:00 local time on Saturday to face Bautista Agut, 34, and it was quickly apparent the Scot was struggling to move.